Sydney’s new rainbow crossing at Taylor Square has been officially launched ahead of the 2019 Sydney Gay and Lesbian Mardi Gras.

 After the removal of the original crossing, Sydney man James Brechney founded the “DIY Rainbow” movement.

-The group’s chalked crossings across the city went viral and inspired similar crossings chalked all over the world, including Paris, South Africa, Thailand and Cambodia.
+The group’s chalked crossings across the city went viral online.
+They inspired similar crossings chalked all over the world, including in Paris, South Africa, Thailand and Cambodia.

 “The demise of Oxford Street’s fabulous rainbow crossing saw our DIY Rainbow movement go global, with rainbow chalkings popping up everywhere,” Brechney said.